pjambet/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 ```
 _listing 6.16: get, include? and each method in Dict.rb_

+The `get` method is a small wrapper around the lower level `get_entry` method.
+This lower level method is necessary to support `nil` as values.
+Without it, calling `dict.get(key)` would return `nil` if the key is not present, but also if it is present, but the value is `nil`.
+With `get_entry`, we will only receive `nil` when the key is not present, and will receive an instance of `DictEntry` otherwise.

-The `get` method starts with an early `return` statement if both tables are empty.
+`get_entry` starts with an early `return` statement if both tables are empty.
 If that's the case, there's no need to continue, we know the key is not present in the table.

 The next step is similar to `add`, we perform a single rehash step if we're in a rehashing state.
 The approach allows Redis to incrementally work its way through the rehashing process, without affecting too much the performance of other operations.
 A single rehashing step does not require a lot of work, and will have a negligible impact on the performance of get, but it has the important benefits of advancing the rehashing process.